James Gunn in 2010.

 presented at Gunn's Grand Master induction ceremony.

 Gunn's publications are listed below.
-In early March, 2012, he sold
+He recently sold several more

 Books' classic reprint series.

 Together the two novels, almost 60 years apart, bookend a career and in some ways the space epic itself.
-Also to be reprinted:
+Also reprinted

 By a marvelous serendipity, the book was translated by Sasha Jiang, the Center's